 Factual Reporting: MIXED

 David “Avocado” Wolfe is an American author and product spokesman.
-He promotes a variety of pseudoscientific ideas such as raw foodism, alternative medicine, and vaccine denialism.
+He promotes various pseudoscientific ideas such as raw foodism, alternative medicine, and vaccine denialism.
 The website lacks transparency as they do not offer an about page or disclose ownership.

 Funded by / Ownership

-The website does not disclose ownership, but it is presumed to be owned by David Wolfe.
+The website does not disclose ownership but is presumed to be owned by David Wolfe.
 Revenue is derived through advertising and a shop that sells pseudoscientific products.